Contemporary Arts Forum

 A TIMELY ENDEAVOR

-The Santa Barbara Contemporary Arts Forum (Museum of Contemporary Art) was the site of the premiere exhibition on November 4th, 1995.
+The Santa Barbara Contemporary Arts Forum (now the Museum of Contemporary Art) was the site of the premiere exhibition on November 4th, 1995.
 In the exhibition were 185 boxes from Argentina, Australia, Finland, France, Israel, Italy, Japan, Kenya, Mexico, Austria, Spain, Sweden, USA and Vietnam.

 Some boxes brimmed with hope, others were burdened with oppression.
 At times humorous, and often conceptual, the objects express universal thoughts, feelings, hopes and dreams of women around our world.
 All together, this exhibition was an impressive anthology of various life-stories along with powerful statements.
 A record number of people attended and responded to the expressive power of each work, as well as the collective pulse of the exhibition.